-- Pages #5 thru 25: cooling unit removal and unhooking board from box - Pages #26 & 27: Fin fan installation - Pages #28 thru 33: LP burner & heating element removal, new installation - Pages #34: Thermal Mastic installation - Pages #35 thru 38: New cooling unit installation into box - Pages #39 thru 41: Apply foam and tape - Pages #42 thru 44: Board etc. hookup, - Pages #45 thru 49: Ice maker hook up - Pages #50 thru 52: Vent fan position, and unit leveling - Pages # 53 thru 55: Slideout fan and top vent cap info - Pages 56 thru 61: final installation info - Page #62 to the end: Trouble Shooting info - Check your rear control board to make sure it matches up to this board in this manual, if it does not then a good chance you have the 1200 Style Norcold which has a longer and more narrow board then this 1210 style - Throughout this manual, there will times when you see (RA), (YA), or (BA).
+- Pages #4 thru 25: cooling unit removal and unhooking board from box - Pages #26 & 27: Fin fan installation - Pages #28 thru 35: LP burner & heating element removal, new installation - Pages #36: Thermal Mastic installation - Pages #37 thru 40: New cooling unit installation into box - Pages #41 thru 43: Apply foam and tape - Pages #44 thru 46: Board etc. hookup, - Pages #47 thru 51: Ice maker hook up - Pages #52 thru 54: Vent fan position, and unit leveling - Pages # 55 thru 57: Slideout fan and top vent cap info - Pages 58 thru 65: final installation info - Page #66 to the end: Trouble Shooting, FAQS - Check your rear control board to make sure it matches up to this board in this manual, if it does not then a good chance you have the 1210 Style Norcold which has a smaller style board then this 1200 style - Throughout this manual, there will times when you see (RA), (YA), or (BA).
 These are referring to red arrow, yellow arrow, and blue arrow.
 We use these to point to a certain spot or part in the pictures. - There are some differences between this install manual and DIY install videos on YouTube.
 So, to avoid confusion, follow only the instructions in this manual. - It a good idea to know where your fridge 12V DC fuse is located just in case you need to get to it in this process. - Before you take any wires apart its always a great idea to take pics of how they were.
-That makes it nice to look back in case something is not quite clear.
+That makes it nice to look back in case something is not quite clear. - Below is a picture of each style so make sure that you follow the directions for the style board that matches yours.